 2 Necessary Tools for SSD Users

 As we know, SSD is better than HDD.
-To be specific, SSD does not possess any head, instead, it uses flash memory as the storage medium, and the seek time is almost ZERO, without any delay.
+To be specific, SSD does not possess any head.
+Instead, it uses flash memory as the storage medium, and the seek time is almost ZERO, without any delay.

 The professional partitioning program - MiniTool Partition Wizard - can help to easily and quickly manage SSD/HDD partitions.
-This software not only can help to migrate OS to SSD/HDD to solve the "Samsung SSD cloning failed" issue, but also can help you to solve other different kinds of problems.
-For instance, it can help to enlarge the Windows partition to be larger when it is running in low disk space or wipe a drive to erase private information completely or recover lost/deleted partitions or align all partition to get best performance from SSD or do best SSD optimization, etc. What’s more, this software supports various operating systems including Windows Vista/XP/7/8/10 (32-bit and 64-bit), and Windows Server 2003/2008/2011/2012 and Windows PC OS 32 bit and 64 bit.
+It not only can help to migrate OS to SSD/HDD to solve the “Samsung SSD cloning failed” issue, but also can help you to solve other different kinds of problems as follows:

 Data Recovery Software

 Although SSD is doing much better than HDD, data stored on SSD are not safe all the time.
-For instance, you mistakenly formatted partition; you accidentally deleted some important data or partitions; your SSD was infected by a virus or malware, etc.
+For instance, you mistakenly formatted a partition; you accidentally deleted some important data or partitions; your SSD was infected by a virus or malware, etc.